Some kind of Shamanic ritual dance and not necessarily for tourists, Mexico Travel.

 This brilliant Central American country has been a vibrant and multifaceted tourist destination for many years, loaded with landscapes of every description from bleak deserts to dramatic mountains while superb beaches range from activity-stuffed, all inclusive holiday resorts to stretches of sand devoid of packaged life forms.

 Then there are the chart-topping ancient pyramid sites, strange and colourful festivals, varied wildlife, terrific weather (if you get your timing right), excellent public transport systems, superb undersea life on one coast (the Caribbean) and great surfing on the other (Pacific), good food and booze, pleasant colonial towns and all at a reasonable prices.

-• Sometimes it’s perhaps not quite as colourful as the myth of Mexico might suggest; there is no lack of dull towns and dreary landscapes.
+• Sometimes Mexico Travel is not perhaps as colourful as the myth might suggest; there is no lack of dull towns and dreary landscapes.

 • Banditry and thievery are not a myth.